shalomcrown/Jark/Readme.md

 Since it is intended to replace Spark Java, it borrows as much of the concepts and interfaces as possible, so moving to it will be easy.

+Now adding a system for generating and using web pages to edit Java beans/pojos.

 # How to use it
 ```java
         Jark jark = Jark.ignite();